free and easy parking!

 The image is created due to the x-ray beam being absorbed differently by different structures or parts in the body.
 A dense structure like bone absorbs a high percentage of the X-Ray beam (which appears light grey on the image), while low density structures like soft tissues absorb a small percentage (which appears dark grey on the image).
 The body has many different structures of varying densities and this difference creates a picture or image.

-What happens during a plain X-Ray?
+What happens during a plain X-Ray radiographic service?

 The radiographer (a trained x-ray technologist) will call your name and escort you through to an examination room.
 They will explain the procedure and prepare you accordingly.